raspberrypilearning/weather-station-guide/build.md

    ![](images/build_06.jpg)

-1. Use the four 8mm fixing screws and the four hex spacers to affix the Raspberry Pi to its acrylic base.
+1. Use the four 8mm screws and the four hex spacers to affix the Raspberry Pi to its acrylic base.
 Then place the CN19895 receptacle over the Raspberry Pi's GPIO pins.

    ![](images/build_07.jpg)